Silex/rocketjob/why.md

 to process the batch jobs in the order required by the business.
 Switching from queue-based to priority-based job processing means that all jobs are processed in the order of their priority and not what queues are defined on what servers and in what quantity.
-This approach has allows us to significantly increase the CPU and IO utilization across all worker machines.
+This approach has allowed us to significantly increase the CPU and IO utilization across all worker machines.
 The traditional queue based approach required constant tweaking in the production environment to try and balance workload without overwhelming any one server.